PrivateSky/tutorial-workspace/README.md

 # Step 2: Launch the Node js
 $ npm run server

-# Step 3: Scans all applications and wallet it finds in the configuration and tries to run the build script for each one
+# Step 3: Note: Run this in a separate console!
+Scans all applications and wallet it finds in the configuration and tries to run the build script for each one
 $ npm run build-all
 ```